uni-openai/UniAI/README.md

 <h3 align="center">To Unify AI Models!</h3>

 <p>
-UniAI is a library integrated with multiple generative-AI models.
+UniAI is a library integrated with multiple cutting-edge generative-AI models.
 It provides a unified interface for different models, streamlining the development process by ensuring a consistent model input and output.
 </p>

 <h3 align=center>Chat</h3>